 Our supply chain is a significant part of our business and more than half of Church & Dwight employees support its day-to-day operations.
-We directly source from approximately 600 suppliers, the majority of which are located in North America.
-All of our suppliers are expected to comply with our Global Operations Guiding Principles, which were developed based on the principles of internationally recognized human rights and labor conditions and reflect our commitment to sustainable operations.
+We directly source from approximately 400 suppliers and contract manufacturers, the majority of which are located in North America.
+All of our employees and suppliers are expected to comply with our Global Operations Guiding Principles, which were developed based on the principles of internationally recognized human rights and labor conditions and reflect our commitment to sustainable operations.

 We recognize the negative impacts palm oil production can have on the environment and human rights.
 While Church & Dwight does not directly buy or use palm oil or palm kernel oil in our products, we do use ingredients derived from palm oil and palm kernel oil in products including liquid laundry detergents, gummy vitamins, animal feed products, oral care products, and feminine care products.